bryaneze/Indoor-Localization-using-DNN-Transfer-Learning-techniques/README.md

+## Installation guide
+- Jupyter notebooks can be directly run from Google Colab
+- Place datasets into a folder on Google Drive and mount it on Colab when running the jupyter notebook files to access it

 ## Project description
 - Exploring and implementing Indoor localization with Wi-Fi & BLE RSSI using Deep Neural Networks (DNN) and Transfer Learning (TL)